-WHY WE NEED ESCAPE STAIRS?
+WHY DO WE NEED ESCAPE STAIRS?

-Fire escape stairs, or also known as an emergency exit – it is one of the ways for the building occupants to escape from the premises in case of fire outbreak.
-The fire escape stairs usually mounted to the outside of a building or typically inside but separately from the main areas of the building.
+Fire escape stairs, or also known as emergency exit – it is one of the ways for the building occupants to escape from the premises in case of a fire outbreak.
+The fire escape stairs are usually mounted to the outside of a building or typically inside but separately from the main areas of the building.

 Usually, fire escape stairs are most often found on multiple-story residential buildings such as apartments and flats type of buildings.
 At one time, they were a very crucial aspect of fire safety for all new construction in urban areas.

 Nowadays, they are commonly used as every kind of premises requires an emergency exit route.

 The improved buildings codes nowadays include; fire detectors and technological advanced firefighting equipment which makes better communication between the occupants and the firefighting department that will come to the rescue.